Times Tables Rock Stars

 How it works

-From humble beginnings, Times Tables Rock Stars is now a website that schools can subscribe to, giving them the resources to encourage and inspire their students to not only learn the basics of the maths curriculum, but to enjoy it.
+Schools can subscribe to TTRS, giving them the resources to encourage and inspire their students to not only learn the basics of the maths curriculum, but to enjoy it.

-A competition element is built into the tool and Bruno has created ways of celebrating the greatest achievers, including an annual Rock Wrangle competition bringing together hundreds of students from schools across England.
+Children compete against their classmates and Bruno has created ways of celebrating the greatest achievers, including regular Rock Wrangle competitions bringing together hundreds of students from different schools.

 The impact